This is one of the more valuable insights you'll develop about your ex. Maybe.

 Our feelings for our exes go back to the person we knew, loved, dated, lived with, or were married to.
 The person they were then, despite challenges, was authentically the person we developed strong feelings for.
-Today however, we are not talking about the same person.
+Today are we even talking about the same person?
 This is a critical point to take into consideration.

 It's as if the person we knew passed away with a new soul taking their place.
 And here we are now, pining for an entirely different person.
 Take a step back.
-This new person, the one for whom you are longing and hurting, is someone you don't actually know.
+This new person, the one for whom you are longing and hurting, may be someone you don't actually know.
 He or she may have the same physical appearance but not much more than that.
-Once again, THIS person you talk about today is actually NOT your Ex.
-Your Ex didn't just leave you, but left this world.
-And since you can't bottle that time or keep your ex in the present, the grief you should be feeling is one that commemorates your ex's passing.
+Once again, THIS person you talk about today is may actually NOT be your Ex.
+Your EX didn't just leave you, but in a sense left this world.
+And since science hasn't yet discovered how to bring back the fallen, the grief you might be feeling is one that commemorates your ex's passing.

-Understand, the ex today is a stranger.
-He or she is some warped new manifestation with whom you actually do not have a past.
+Try to understand your ex as a stranger--a warped new manifestation with whom you actually do not have a past.
 This explains why your efforts at everything from closure to reconciliation may be failing miserably.

 Dr. Lisa Bobby is a Licensed Marriage and Family Therapist, Psychotherapist, and a Board Certified Life Coach.
 She is a contributing expert to EXaholics.com and founder of Growingself.com